hashicorp/design-system/website/docs/components/side-nav/partials/guidelines/guidelines.md

 Use external links sparingly.
 Avoid using this property to link pages that are unrelated to the product's navigation.
 !!!

-### Custom content
+### Generic content

-Toggle `hasCustomContent` on to support any additional custom content, local components, or Helios components within the body container via an instance swap property (customInstance) in Figma.
+The topGenericInstance and bottomGenericInstance properties support any additional generic content, local components, or Helios components within the body container via instance swap properties (`topGenericInstance`, `bottomGenericInstance`) in Figma.

 ![Generic container within the side-nav body](/assets/components/side-nav/custom-content-body.png)